CCM19/ccm19doks/docs/erste_schritte/onboarding-schritt-2.md

 For each entry, you can add and adjust the legally required texts here

-In the background runs a database from CCM19 which is queried based on the cookies and storage elements used
+In the background runs a database of CCM19 which is queried by the used cookies and storage elements

 Furthermore, a screenshot of the page is created for your control that actually the correct page was scanned.